UCSC-CSE-160/docs/setup/index.md

 nav_order: 3
 ---

+For all your assignments, you will use Github for your repository and Github Pages to create a live hosted submission.
+To get set up with that see [Setting up your repository](githubrepo) and [Setting up Github Pages](githubpages).

-For Assignments 0 through 4, you will be using WebGL.
-To get set up with that, see [Local Setup](localsetup).
+For all assignments you will also need to be able to preview your changes locally before deploying to Github Pages.
+For help with that, see [Local Setup](localsetup).

-For Assignment 5 (and ONLY assignment 5) you will be using Three.js.
+For Assignment 5 (and **ONLY** assignment 5) you will be using Three.js.
 To get set up with that, see [Three.js setup](threejs).

-For help with deploying to Github Pages, see [Deploying a Live Hosted submission](githubpages)